Local. Independent. Physician-Owned Since 1949.

 First, a few notes:

-• Note #1: For this article, I use the words “male” and “female” to relate to the sex one is assigned at birth (or the physical traits your child was born with).
+• Note #1: In this article, the terms “male” and “female” relate to the sex one is assigned at birth (or the physical traits one was born with).
 In addition, gender identity matters when it comes to acne treatment.
 Your doctor needs to know your child’s gender identity to prescribe the best treatment.

 • Note #3: The information provided in this blog is for general informational purposes only and is not intended as a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider regarding a medical condition.
 Never disregard or delay seeking professional medical advice because of something you have read on this blog.
 If you think you may have a medical emergency, call 911 immediately.